Worst cookware in your kitchen and what to use instead

 Microplastics contain chemicals known as PFAS, called the forever chemicals because they hardly degrade in the environment or body.
 Teflon is one type of chemical in this group; though it’s been phased out due to the known health concerns, other chemicals with similar concerns have replaced them.

 PFAS have been used in products for eighty years, and seventy years ago the first reports appeared in the scientific literature of their negative effects.
-Unfortunately, it’s taken until very recent years since they are becoming more widely recognized as the danger they are.
+Unfortunately, it’s taken until very recent years that they are becoming more widely recognized as the danger they are.
 As with tobacco and DDT, the dangers were known to those profiting from their sales, but they continued to be sold for many years before consumers were warned to take steps to protect themselves.

 So if you’re reassuring yourself that all of these plastics must be fine because everyone is using them, and they wouldn’t be on our shelves if there was any risk, think again.